rehoboth23/chatx/README.md

 create: **Needs Authentication** User, Receiver, memo
 get: **Needs Authentication** can only be done using a request with kwarg ["roomName"] for the room hosting the chat. e.g "<link>/_user1_user2"

-# Run Without SSL
+# Run The Backend Without SSL
 **python manage.py runserver**

-# Run With SSL
+# Run The Backend With SSL
 **Note** the front endpoint link for the router has to be reconfigured to **`${proc}//${loc.host}:8001/ws/`**.
 Run **npm run build** in a seperate terminal to build the static files. run **python manage.py collectstatic**.
 **python manage.py runsslserver [port]**
 OR
 **daphne -e ssl:8000:privateKey=/[Path to site packages]/sslserver/certs/development.crt:certKey=/[Path to site packages]/sslserver/certs/development.key bant.asgi:application**

-# To test front end
+# To test a local instance of front end in develpoment
 **I would recommend studying the backend and then creating a custom front end to fit the APIs** !! ensure that you are in the bant folder
 **npm create-react-app** [app name]